-I am a fourth-year Computer Science Ph.D. student in the Center for Language and Speech Processing at Johns Hopkins University and advised by Dr. Benjamin Van Durme.
-I am researching fairness in natural language processing, focusing on the impacts of complex representations of gender.
-I previously worked on end-to-end topic modeling, relaxing common assumptions to facilitate expert and non-expert usage.
-From the summer of 2011 through the summer of 2013 I worked at Pacific Northwest National Laboratory, where I applied natural language processing to social media and cyber data and implemented task-driven dictionary learning in a parallelized parameter search framework.
+I am a Computer Science Ph.D. student in the Center for Language and Speech Processing at Johns Hopkins University and advised by Benjamin Van Durme.
+I study the conceptualization of gender in computational linguistics/natural language processing, applying feminist and queer gender research to examine and try to reshape the dominant computational paradigm.
+I am also interested in artificial intelligence/machine learning ethics generally.
+I previously researched topic modeling, studying both applications and algorithms with a particular interest in the common assumptions and simplifications made in the academic literature.
+From the summer of 2011 through the summer of 2013 I worked at Pacific Northwest National Laboratory, where I applied natural language processing to social media and cyber data and implemented parallelized parameter search for task-driven dictionary learning.
 In 2011 I earned my Bachelor of Science degree in mathematics from Harvey Mudd College, where I concentrated on applied mathematics and statistics.

 Streaming Word Embeddings with the Space-Saving Algorithm